A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: Background

-In Tor, traffic is encapsulated into fixed-size units called cells (typically 512 bytes), so attackers cannot directly infer information from individual cells~\cite{wang2016realistically}.
+In Tor, traffic is encapsulated into fixed-size units called cells (typically 512 or 514 bytes), so attackers cannot directly infer information from individual cells~\cite{wang2016realistically}.
 In early studies, researchers captured Tor traffic in a closed-world setting, where the total cell count and packet length for each webpage were known.
 Thus, cell size is widely used in traditional ML-based WF attacks~\cite{wang2014effective, cai2012touching, wang2013improved, zhuo2017website, cui2019revisiting}.
-However, in real-world scenarios, attackers cannot precisely measure the total traffic length because the start and end Tor cells are unknown.
-Consequently, recent website fingerprinting studies seldom rely on cell size for website classification.
+However, when Tor traffic is captured at the TLS record level, cells appear as variable-size packets rather than fixed-size units.
+Compared to cell size, packet length information extracted from TLS records can leak more webpage characteristics due to the inherently varying sizes of web content.